TylerMclaughlin/neji_calculator/README.md

 * a comma-separated list of 'generators':  the integers that can be used for the denominator of the just intervals.
 No spaces allowed here!
 * a name for the generated .scl file.

-For example, to calculate the NEJI that approximates 15-EDO using just intervals and has 2, 31, and product combinations (i.e., 2*31 = 62) as the denominator, this is the command to run:
+For example, to calculate the NEJI that approximates 15-EDO using just intervals and has 2, 31, and product combinations (i.e., 2 x 31 = 62) as the denominator, this is the command to run:

 ```bash
 python neji_calculator.py 15 2,31 31_neji_15